Gas information sheet 22: Gas heating in hothouses and carbon dioxide dosing

 - The CO level in the appliance flue must not exceed 400 ppm.

 - The environment within the hot house must be continually monitored as part of the CO2 dosing system, monitored, and interlocked to the appliance.

-- The appliance must shut down or the products directed to atmosphere if the CO level in the hothouse reaches 10 ppm or 3000 ppm CO2.
+- The appliance must shut down or the products be directed to atmosphere if the hothouse levels reach:

-- The ventilation openings must be interlocked with the gas control system.
+- be interlocked with the gas control system

 Mobile industrial heaters